roysubs/new_linux/0-docker/0-media-stack/README.md

 # Media Stack Setup

-This project sets up a self-hosted media automation suite with:
+This project sets up a self-hosted media download and management automation suite, protected by VPN:

-- qBittorrent + Gluetun VPN (Surfshark)
+- Gluetun VPN (with Surfshark)
+- qBittorrent (actually qbittorrent-nox but image name is qbittorent)
+- Sonarr
+- Radarr
-- Sonarr, Radarr, Jackett
+- Jackett
 - Filebrowser

 ## Setup